-The difference between collusive and non-collusive oligopoly
+Reasons for collusive and non-collusive behaviour:

 - Collusive behaviour occurs if firms agree to work together on something.
-For example, they might choose to set a price or fix the quantity of output they produce, which minimises the competitive pressure they face. - Collusion leads to a lower consumer surplus, higher prices and greater profits for the firms colluding.
-It can allow oligopolists to act as a monopolist and maximise their joint profits. - Firms in an oligopoly have a strong incentive to collude.
+For example, they might choose to set a price or fix the quantity of output they produce, which minimises the competitive pressure they face. - Collusion leads to a lower consumer surplus, higher prices and greater profits for the firms colluding. - Firms in an oligopoly have a strong incentive to collude.
 By making agreements, they can maximise their own benefits and restrict their output, to cause the market price to increase.
 This deters new entrants and is anti-competitive. - Collusion is more likely to happen where there are only a few firms, they face similar costs, there are high entry barriers, it is not easy to be caught and there is an ineffective competition policy.
 Moreover, there should be consumer inertia.
-All of these factors make the market stable.

-Non-collusive behaviour occurs when the firms are competing.
+All of these factors make the market stable. - Non-collusive behaviour occurs when the firms are competing.
 This establishes a competitive oligopoly.
 This is more likely to occur where there are several firms, one firm has a significant cost advantage, products are homogeneous and the market is saturated.
 Firms grow by taking market share from rivals.